RedisLabs/redislabs-docs/content/rc/faqs/_index.md

 alwaysopen: false
 categories: ["RC"]
 ---
-Here are some frequently asked questions about Redis Enterprise Cloud.
+Here are some frequently asked questions about Redis Cloud Essentials.

 <!-- Also in RS and RV -->
 {{%expand "What exactly is Redis Enterprise?" %}}